Cooking Lesson: Cooking for the Chinese New Year

 Venue: Brand Hall @ Faith United Methodist Church, 899 Dorset Street, South Burlington, VT 05403

-Date: Saturday January 18, 2025
+Date: Saturday January 24, 2026

-Time: 2:00 - 4:00pm
+Time: 2:00 - 4:30pm

-Cost: $30
+Cost: $40

 Vermont Chinese School is running a special cooking class, "Cooking for the Chinese New Year", to celebrate the upcoming Lunar New Year.
-We'll be making jiaozi and sesame balls, a cooking demonstration and sampling of nian gao, and will have an opportunity to learn the basic traditional paper cutting.
+We'll be making jiaozi and sesame balls, a cooking demonstration and sampling of nian gao, and we will have an opportunity to learn the basic traditional paper cutting.

 Sesame balls 蔴球 are a type of fried Chinese pastry made from glutinous rice flour.
-The pastry is coated with sesame seeds on the outside and is crisp and chewy after immediately being cooked.
+The pastry is coated with sesame seeds on the outside, and is crisp and chewy after cooking.
 Sesame balls are traditionally filled with a bit of sweet red bean paste.
 The sweetness in the sesame balls symbolizes happiness.
 Their round shape and golden color are considered lucky, and the fact that the dough balls swell as they’re fried and increase several times in size is a happy metaphor for a small venture growing and bringing back a large return.
 Sesame balls are commonly seen as a New Year snack in the Canton region, Hong Kong and Macau.

 Nian gao 年糕 sometimes translated as year cake or New Year cake or Chinese New Year's cake, is a food prepared from glutinous rice flour.
 It is also simply known as "rice cake".
-While it can be eaten all year round, traditionally it is most popular during the Chinese New Year.
+While it can be eaten year-round, it is most popular during the Chinese New Year.
 It is considered good luck to eat nian gao during this time of the year because nian gao is a homonym for "higher year" or "grow every year" (年高), which means "a more prosperous year".

-The deadline for class registration is January 12, 2025
+The deadline for class registration is January 17th.

-2025 Lunar New Year / Spring Festival Celebration
+2026 Lunar New Year / Spring Festival Celebration

-2025 春节联欢会
+2026 春节联欢会

 Venue: Cafeteria @ Frederick H. Tuttle Middle School, 500 Dorset Street, South Burlington, VT 05403

-Date: Sunday February 2, 2025 12:00 - 3:00pm
+Date: Sunday February 22, 2026 12:00 - 3:00pm

-Ticket: Adult $20 (ages 13+), Child $10 (ages 3-12)
+Ticket: Adult (ages 13+) $25, Child (ages 3-12) $10

 The celebration includes a New Year luncheon and performances by students, teachers, and friends.